Steini3008/Pull_Fetch_Sample/README.txt

-"This project gives a short introduction."
+This project gives a short introduction about 'git pull' and 'git fetch'.